VicSobDev/VSino/readme.md

 - The server seed generation is simplistic and only hashed once, which might be vulnerable to predictability in a real-world scenario.
 - A more robust implementation would involve hashing the server seed multiple times and potentially using a more secure algorithm to generate the server seed.

+### Blockchain Integration

+For an even better approach, integrating blockchain technology can enhance the transparency and security of the system.
+Blockchain can be used to:

+- **Immutable Record**: Store game results and seeds on a blockchain, ensuring they cannot be altered once written.
+- **Transparency**: Allow players to verify the integrity of each game round independently by checking the blockchain.
+- **Decentralization**: Remove the need for a trusted third party by having the game logic executed through smart contracts.

+Implementing blockchain could involve creating smart contracts that handle the logic for generating and storing seeds, game outcomes, and bets directly on the blockchain.
+This approach would significantly increase trust among players by making the process verifiable and transparent.

 ### Included Games

 - **Coin Flip**: A simple game where a coin is flipped to return either "Heads" or "Tails".